lijun99/altar2-documentation/docs/cuda/Static.rst

 :green: the file name for the Green's functions, as prepared from the instructions above;
 :dataobs: a component to process the data observations and calculate the data likelihood with L2 norm, with details provided in :ref:`Data Observations`;
 :psets_lists: a list of parameter sets, the order will be used for many purposes, e.g., enforcing the order of parameters in :math:`\theta`;
-:psets: components to describe the parameter sets, with details provided in :ref:`Parameter Sets`.
+:psets: components to describe the parameter sets, with details provided in :ref:`Static Parameter Sets`.

 .. _Data Observations: